freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 ![](https://cdn-images-1.medium.com/max/800/1*GFcKk9KxqHAnWa1ECcKDOQ.png)

-body { background-color:yellow;} this is the syntex of a CSS.
+body { background-color:Yellow;} this is the Syntax of a CSS.
 In here, Body is Selector background-color:yellow; is declaration part.

 Declaration part has two values.
-One is Property part and other is value part. in here background-color is property part and yello is value.
+One is Property part and other is value part. in here background-color is property part and Yellow part is value.

 #### Suggested Reading:
 A good start is the freeCodeCamp curriculum [Introduction to Basic CSS](https://learn.freecodecamp.org/responsive-web-design/basic-css).